meshula/tinyusd/Readme.md

 cd usd
 ```

-##build USD
+Finally, build USD.
 We are going to build USD without python or the Imaging modules, as these
 introduce significant build complexity.
 We're also going to skip the Alembic
 plugin.
 Adding it is a simple matter of installing the libraries via vcpkg.